9 (2009 animated film): Critical response

-On Rotten Tomatoes, the film has an overall approval rating of 58% based on 185 reviews and average rating of 5.90/10.
+On Rotten Tomatoes, the film has an overall approval rating of 57% based on 185 reviews and average rating of 5.90/10.
 The website's critical consensus states: "Although its story is perhaps too familiar and less complex than some might wish, 9 is visually spectacular, and director Shane Acker's attention to detail succeeds in drawing viewers into the film's universe."
-On Metacritic, it holds a weighted average score of 60 out of 100 based on reviews from 31 critics, indicating "mixed or average reviews".
+On Metacritic, it holds a weighted average score of 60 out of 100 based on reviews from 31 critics, indicating "mixed or average" reviews.

-Roger Ebert gave the film three stars out of four, favorably comparing it to the works of Hayao Miyazaki and saying that it is "beautifully animated and intriguingly unwholesome... nevertheless worth seeing".
+Roger Ebert gave the film three stars out of four, contrasting it with the works of Hayao Miyazaki and saying that, "’9’ is nevertheless worth seeing...[the visuals] are entrancing."
 The general sentiment by critics is that the film is "long on imaginative design but less substantial in narrative."
 Variety's Todd McCarthy says, "In the end, the picture's impact derives mostly from its design and assured execution."

 Box office

+The film performed poorly at the box office.
 Its opening weekend landed it at #2 behind I Can Do Bad All By Myself with approximately $10,740,446 and $15,160,926 for its five-day opening.
 The film has grossed US$48,428,063 worldwide.

-Awards and nominations
+Accolades

-Home media release
+Home media

 The film was released on DVD and Blu-ray on December 29, 2009, three-and-a-half months after the film's theatrical release.
 The DVD and Blu-ray contained special features such as the director Shane Acker's original 2005 short film of the same name, cast interviews, and commentary by the filmmakers.